fluxninja/aperture/docs/content/get-started/get-started.md

 - [Auto Scale](/aperture-for-infra/integrations/auto-scale/auto-scale.md)
 - [Metrics](/aperture-for-infra/integrations/metrics/metrics.md)

-## Step 5.
-Map to Aperture SaaS Controller
+## 5. Map to Aperture SaaS Controller

 Aperture Cloud authenticates requests from integrations using API keys, which are created for your project and can be found within the Aperture Cloud UI.
 Copy